trowski/fiber-rfc/rfc.md

 #### Fibers

-Fibers allow you to create full-stack, interruptible functions that can be used to implement cooperative concurrency in PHP.
+Fibers allow to create full-stack, interruptible functions that can be used to implement cooperative multitasking in PHP.
 These are also known as coroutines or green-threads.

-Unlike stack-less Generators, each Fiber contains a call stack, allowing them to be paused within deeply nested function calls.
+Unlike stack-less Generators, each Fiber has its own call stack, allowing them to be paused within deeply nested function calls.
 A function declaring an interruption point (i.e., calling `Fiber::suspend()`) need not change its return type, unlike a function using `yield` which must return a `Generator` instance.

 Fibers pause the entire execution stack, so the direct caller of the function does not need to change how it invokes the function.